Confirmed 395,535

 About

-I Wish I Was At Home (Playing Videogames) is an exploitable comic series in which the subject is depicted as anxious and uncomfortable at parties and other social situations.
-Many variations of the image feature That Feel Guy.
-In November 2020, a variation spread online.
+I Wish I Was At Home Playing Video Games is an exploitable comic series in which the subject is depicted as anxious and uncomfortable at parties and other social situations.
+Many variations of the image feature the Wojak character Feels Guy.
+In November 2020, a variation of the meme notably spread online.
 The updated version of the meme features the same image with the text altered to read the phrasal template They Don't Know I'm X. The variant alludes to one's feelings of self-worth and inadequacy when around strangers.

 Origin